vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 Once you build the vertica-prometheus-exporter binary you can move it to any location you want but the following dependencies exist:
 - You have to launch the binary from the directory where it exists
-- You have to have a metrics dir under the binary’s directory that contains the collector yml files
+- You have to have a metrics dir under the binary’s directory that contains the collector yml files.
+Can be overridden, see exporter -help.
 - You can have the vertica-prometheus-exporter.yml file anywhere you like as the –config-file parameter to starting the binary can be a fully qualified path to it.
 - Your logfile dir must be under the binary’s directory.
 The binary will create the logfile dir and the vertica-prometheus-exporter.log in it if they don’t exist.

 **Docker build**
+By default the vertica-prometheus-exporter config and collector files, as well as the logfiles, will be inside the container.
+You cna use the docker -v binds to allow you have the files external to the container.
+This make sit easier to monitor the lgo file and manipulate the config and collector files.
+To do this:

 Make a local filesystem metrics directory (make sure to set perms to RWX for user who will run the docker container)
 ```shell